sharetribe/flex-docs/src/docs/howto-migrations/go-to-flex-migration/index.md

 You will work with Sharetribe’s engineers to complete your migration.
-If you're planning to migrate your data from Go to Flex, you should always start the process with a test migration to your development environment, and ensure everything looks correct there, before doing a live migration.
+If you're planning to migrate your data from Go to Flex, you should always start the process with a test migration into your development environment, and ensure everything looks correct there, before doing a live migration.
 If you want to initiate the (test or live) migration process, you should email flex-support@sharetribe.com with the subject “Go to Flex migration”.
 Please include your Go marketplace URL and your Flex organization (your organization is displayed in your [Console](https://flex-console.sharetribe.com/) in the top right corner)

 ### What data is migrated?